Stay on top of the features and best practices you can use to design and build great dashboards with Geckoboard.

 Your dashboard has a limited amount of space and having too much on it will reduce its value by making it unclear what is most important and making it too hard to read.

 Less like this

 More like this

 Our rule of thumb is that your most important information should go in the top left of your dashboard as this matches how we read.
-In addition you should consider the size of your widgets; the most important metrics should be the largest and therefore easiest to read.
+In addition you should consider the size of individual widgets and grouped widgets; the most important metrics should be the largest and therefore easiest to read.

 Group your metrics using headings

 Grouping metrics makes them easier to find and read on a dashboard.
 Grouping also helps teams to make comparisons between directly related metrics.